 No impact.
-The project site is not located within a 100-year mapped flood zone (FEMA Flood Insurance Rate Map No. 06007C0320E, January 6 2011).
+The project site is not located within a 100-year mapped flood zone (FEMA Flood Insurance Rate Map No. 06007C1025E, January 6, 2011).
 As referenced, the project would redirect on-site drainage patterns; however, it would not impede or redirect flood flows.
 All on-site drainage would be managed to ensure pre-construction flows off-site are maintained.
 The project would not expose people or structures to flood hazard from severe storm events.
+Per the General Plan Health and Safety Element Figure HS-4, the project site is not located in a dam inundation zone.
 The project site is not located in an area that would be impacted by a seiche, tsunami, or mudflows.
 No impact would occur under this threshold.